SaulVas/ICS2000-Source-Code/Documentation/Report.md

 #### Training

 As stated previously and discussed in detail in the _AI Techniques_ section, our object detection model is Yolov5m trained on a public dataset.
-Doing this was pretty simple, first, Yolov5 was downloaded from their public GitHub [17], next the public data set was downloaded in '_yolov5-pytorch_' format.
+Doing this was pretty simple, first, Yolov5 was downloaded from their public GitHub [17], next the public dataset was downloaded in '_yolov5-pytorch_' format.
 The downloaded dataset, consisting of _train_, _test_ and _validate_ directories aswell as a _data.yaml_ file, was placed inside the directory _obj/yolov5/dataset_.

 Next, the _data.yaml_ file was edited as follows: